zueai/frontend-review-mcp/README.md

 The tool will return a response with either a `yes` or `no` response, indicating whether the edit visually satisfies the edit request.
 If no, it will provide a detailed explanation of why the edit does not satisfy the request so you can continue to work on it.

+## Review Model

+Currently, the review model is Qwen/Qwen2-VL-72B-Instruct from Hyperbolic.
+You can change this in `src/hyperbolic.ts`.

 ## Taking Screenshots

 You can use any MCP server to take screenshots.
 I've been using [https://github.com/AgentDeskAI/browser-tools-mcp](https://github.com/AgentDeskAI/browser-tools-mcp) which has a `takeScreenshot` tool, among other useful tools for frontend development.